carpentries/instructor-training/_episodes/17-live.md

 > the `head` command and the content of the `basilisk.dat` and `unicorn.dat`
 > files.
 >
-> Note: Sometime sounds in the room can be poor.
+> Note: Sometimes sounds in the room can be poor.
 Turning on closed captioning by pressing the cc button will improve the accessibility of these videos.
 >
 > This exercise and discussion should take about 15 minutes.
 >